Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we proposed a pioneering AR approach with OST HMD for users to immersively interact with the specific IPT data visualizations for contextual understanding and task performing.
+In this paper, we proposed a novel AR approach with OST HMD for users to immersively interact with the specific IPT data visualizations for contextual understanding and task performing.
 As the first mechanism of furnishing IPT related users with OST HMD AR, three key findings were explored from our proposed approach.
-The advantageous understandability, reduced TCT, lower error rate, greater usability, and higher recommendation level of the methodology were reflected through a within-subject user study.
+The early-stage advantageous understandability, reduced TCT, lower error rate, greater usability, and higher recommendation level of the methodology were reflected through a within-subject user study.
 We brought this technique to traditional industrial surroundings, filling the gap between AR developers and IPT domain users.
-We demonstrated its superiority over the current standard IPT visualization analytical environment, proving that the immersion in 3D AR outperforms conventional 2D screen computers in enhancing contextual understanding and user experience.
+We observed its superiority over the current standard IPT visualization analytical environment, indicating that the immersion in 3D AR outperforms conventional 2D screen computers in enhancing contextual understanding and user experience.

-In future work, we will firstly concentrate on upgrading the AR app by improving the touch sensitivity of the virtual buttons on the interface as well as eliciting more early guidance for users to better start with the app.
+In future, we will firstly concentrate on upgrading the AR app by improving the design of the virtual buttons on the interface, especially focusing on the size design, the touch sensitivity, and the design of the haptic feedback of the buttons as aforementioned.
+Correspondingly, we will give more early guidance for users to get better adaptation with the app.
 In addition, another concern will be increasing the experimental diversity by, for instance, involving a larger number of participants including both experts and outsiders and adding more nonidentical experiments with distinct design principles (e.g., between-subject).
-Our work benchmarks the intersection between OST HMD AR and the IPT domain to highlight the future direction of bringing more related and advanced techniques into different industrial scenarios.
+Promoting inclusivity and diversity of domain users across all races and genders (e.g., engaging non-binary participants) will be at the forefront of our endeavors.
+Our work benchmarks the intersection between OST HMD AR and IPT to highlight the future direction of bringing more related and advanced techniques into different industrial scenarios.
 We hope it will lead to better strategic design within this context and bring more interdisciplinary novelty to Industry 4.0 \cite{de2018augmented}.